 The next concert on Saturday, April 18 at 8 PM at the Shatto Chapel of FCCLA will feature Hawaii and Portland based U.S. Classic Guitar President William Jenks with internationally renowned Italian guitarist Giovanni Grano.
 William Jenks has toured extensively throughout the United States, Europe, South America, and Mexico and has recently returned from a tour to Spain, Austria, and Macedonia in May of 2019 where he performed solo concerts, taught master classes, and served on the jury for several international guitar competitions.
 Giovanni Grano also performs and teaches internationally and has recorded a series of CDs dedicated to romantic and contemporary music for guitar.
 His most recent CD called Phantasia was recorded and produced by the Italian label Symposium.
 This will be the annual U.S. Classic Guitar benefit concert which will help support a local need or charity in our community.

-The final grand finale concert of the season on Sunday, May 17 at 8 PM located at the First Congregational Church of Los Angeles will be the legendary Spanish Guitarist Angel Romero of the Royal Family of the Guitar with world renowned cellist Nina Kotova.
+The next exciting concert of the season on Sunday, May 17 at 8 PM located at the gorgeous First Congregational Church of Los Angeles (FCCLA) Main Sanctuary which features an incredible ambiance and the largest pipe organ in the world will be the legendary Spanish Guitarist Angel Romero of the Royal Family of the Guitar with world renowned cellist Nina Kotova.
 Their recent sold out performance at Carnegie Hall was a tremendous success and they continue to dazzle audiences across the globe with their thrilling performances.

 Considered to be one of the greatest guitarists in the world, at the age of sixteen, he was the first guitarist to ever perform with the LA Phil where he premiered Joaquín Rodrigo's Concierto de Aranjuez at the Hollywood Bowl.
 After an extremely successful career as a soloist, recording artist, conductor, and member of the Romero Quartet, he returned to the Hollywood Bowl in 2016 where he premiered another concerto written for him by the Argentinian composer Lalo Schifrin.
 This performance in front of a sold out audience of 17,500 with the LA Phil conducted by Gustavo Dudamel was recorded live and is now available on a Blue Ray disc called Tango Under the Stars.

-Season Ticket Holders get the most benefits including savings of $295 per individual ticket or over $1360 of savings for a group of 4 tickets (Based on $65 per reserved ticket plus $30 per master class), the best seating in the house, early entrance to each performance, discounts on additional tickets for their guests, and invitations to private events such as artist receptions.
+Season Ticket Holders get the most benefits including savings of $80 per individual ticket or over $600 of savings for a group of 4 tickets, the best seating in the house, early entrance to each performance, discounts on additional tickets for their guests, and invitations to private events such as artist receptions.
 Season Ticket holders also receive an audit ticket to each master class.
-Season ticket holders may transfer their ticket to another person of their choice by emailing us at email@example.com or texting us at 971-715-8097.
+Season ticket holders may transfer their ticket to another person of their choice by emailing us at firstname.lastname@example.org or texting us at 971-715-8097.

 Thank you for your support!